 - The foreigner and the lawful U.S. permanent resident currently live together outside of the U.S.

-Living together or separate – inside the United States
+If Living inside the United States

 - The foreigner and the lawful U.S. permanent resident currently live together, or they currently do not live together